Kayli/logspub/astrophysics.md

   - 20x sun-mass star 10 million years

 - notable objects
+  - galaxies
+  - black holes
     - first black hole discovered 'sygnus x1'
       - is a microquasar
       - started as a binary star
       - one star collapsed into a black hole
       - 6k light years away from earth
       - 5 million y.o.???

 - kardashev scale
   - is a theoretical framework that categorizes civilizations based on their level of technological development and energy usage